zoisite-rb/zoisite-rb/guides/source/routing.md

 get "/users/:id", controller: "users", action: :show
 ```

-NOTE: Rails uses snake_case for controller names when specifying routes.
+NOTE: Zoisite uses snake_case for controller names when specifying routes.
 For example, if you have a controller named `UserProfilesController`, you would specify a route to the show action as `user_profiles#show`.

 ### Generating Paths and URLs from Code